 Not all people with binge eating disorder are overweight.

-While many binge eating disorder patients are overweight, you can be of normal weight while suffering from the disorder.
+While many binge eaters are overweight, you can be of normal weight while suffering from the disorder.
 “It’s interesting to note that most obese people don’t engage in recurrent binge eating episodes,” says Murphy.
 Experts say giant portions, a diet high in factors like calories, saturated fat and fast foods, as well as a sedentary lifestyle all contribute to obesity much more so than the loss-of-control binge eating episodes that characterize binge eating disorder.

 Prognosis for treatment is very positive—remission rates are higher in binge eating disorder treatment outcomes than in bulimia or anorexia, says Murphy.
 Careful attention to structure and emotional health are still essential to successful long-term self-care.
 Sufferers know they shouldn’t binge, but the frustration and struggle occur when that knowledge seems to fly out the window during triggering moments when all they want to do is eat, says Murphy.
 Most binge eating disorder treatment programs include a combination of methods such as psychotherapy, support groups, nutrition counseling, and even alternative therapies like mindfulness and yoga.